MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-grid-connection.md

 This section shows how to trigger ingestion from Azure Blob Storage or Azure Data Lake Gen 2 to your cluster following blob creation or blob renaming.

-Select the relevant tab based on the type of the storage SDK used to upload blobs.
+Select the relevant tab based on the type of storage SDK used to upload blobs.

 ### [Azure Blob Storage](#tab/azure-blob-storage)